Plea negotiations could mean no 9/11 defendants face the death penalty, the US tells families

 The attacks led to the U.S. “war on terror,” which included U.S. invasions and prolonged wars in Afghanistan, where al-Qaida was based, and in Iraq, which had no connection with the attacks.

 Jim Riches, who lost his firefighter son Jimmy in 9/11, went to Guantanamo for pretrial hearings in 2009.
 He remains deeply frustrated that the case remains unresolved 14 years later.
-He said he laughed bitterly when he opened the government’s letter Monday.
+He said he laughed bitterly when he opened the government’s letter.

 “How can you have any faith in it?”
 Riches asked.
 The update “gives us a little hope,” he said, but justice still seems far off.